Advertiser Disclosure

 Ask About the Warranty

 Quality solar installations should include strong workmanship and performance guarantees.
 A workmanship warranty covers any installation defects (such as poor wiring, cracks in the panels, or poor alignment), while a performance guarantee ensures a certain level of energy production.
-Strong warranties show that a company is confident in its work.
+Strong guarantees show that a company is confident in its work.

 Evaluate Financing and Incentives

-• Research federal and state tax credits: A 26% federal tax credit on the full cost of solar systems is available through 2032.
-Many states also provide incentives.
-These credits can lead to substantial savings for solar buyers.
+• Research federal and state tax credits: A 26% federal solar tax credit on total system costs is available through 2032.
+Many states also have incentives.
+These credits offer substantial savings for solar buyers.

 Cost of Solar Installation in Broomfield